 2. Dallas Angel Network

 This group of Dallas Angel investors is interested in startups in the seed stage.
 The group meets quarterly and after the group finds three to five ‘interesting entrepreneurs’.
 Investors can join the network for free, and entrepreneurs do not pay any fees to participate or submit an offer.

-If your startup is a business product, consumer service, or even a game you can prepare your PDF-pitch for them.
-Tell about your company and why it can be successful, your business plan, your team, and main milestones.
+If your startup is the business product, consumer service or even a game you can prepare your PDF-pitch for them.
+Tell about your company and why it can be successful, your business plan, your team and main milestones.